98kmc/network-caller/README.md

 **Networking Class:** Centralizes network operations, supporting common HTTP methods such as GET, POST, PUT, PATCH, and DELETE.

-**DataTask Builder:** Offers a fluent API for constructing network tasks with flexible options, including custom HTTP methods, request bodies, headers, and OkHttpClient customization.
+**DataRequest Builder:** Offers a fluent API for constructing network request with flexible options, including custom HTTP methods, request bodies, headers, and OkHttpClient customization.

-**NetworkCaller & NetworkService Interfaces:** Abstractions to simplify the integration of the library into your Android project.
+**NetworkCaller & NetworkingService Interfaces:** Abstractions to simplify the integration of the library into your Android project.

-**Request Functions:** Convenient inline functions (`request` and `safeRequest`) for making network requests and handling responses with ease.
+**Request Functions:** Convenient functions (`request` and `safeRequest`) for making network requests and handling responses with ease.
 Includes support for specifying HTTP methods, request bodies, headers, and custom OkHttpClient instances.

 **Error Handling:** Comprehensive error handling for various scenarios, such as HTTP status code validation, null response bodies, and exceptions during network operations.